-Social selling is a sales technique that leverages social networking sites to identify prospects, build relationships, and ideally, close more deals.
+Social selling is a sales technique that leverages social networking services to identify prospects, build relationships, and close more deals.

-LinkedIn offers the most comprehensive amount of customer information – making it the most essential B2B social selling platform.
-Thankfully, LinkedIn offers a specific feature for sales professionals.
-The Sales Navigator allows you to easily discover, save and segment LinkedIn leads.
-It provides an advanced search option to find your ideal buyers, based on specific criteria such as job title, company size and more.
+LinkedIn is the dominant professional network and the most essential B2B social selling platform.
+Thankfully, LinkedIn offers Sales Navigator, an easy-to-use feature for sales professionals to discover, save, and segment LinkedIn leads.
+It provides an advanced search option to find your ideal customers based on specific criteria, such as job title, company size, and more.
 Sales Navigator also offers real-time updates on your prospects and customers for improved communication.

 - Establish your brand